microsoft/LightGBM/R-package/README.md

 **Warning for Windows users**: it is recommended to use *Visual Studio* for its better multi-threading efficency in Windows for many core systems.
 For very simple systems (dual core computers or worse), MinGW64 is recommended for maximum performance.
 If you do not know what to choose, it is recommended to use [Visual Studio](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017), the default compiler. **Do not try using MinGW in Windows on many core systems.
 It may result in 10x slower results than Visual Studio.**

-#### Mac OS X Preparation
+#### macOS Preparation

 gcc with OpenMP support must be installed first.
-Refer to [Installation-Guide](https://github.com/Microsoft/LightGBM/blob/master/docs/Installation-Guide.rst#osx) for installing gcc with OpenMP support.
+Refer to [Installation-Guide](https://github.com/Microsoft/LightGBM/blob/master/docs/Installation-Guide.rst#macos) for installing gcc with OpenMP support.

 ### Install